 Turn on the microscope lamp with the slide switch on top of the gage next to the eyepiece.
 Center the foot of the microscope on the scribed line with the mark slightly inside the foot, directly under the microscope objective.
-If needed, turn the focus screw in the body below the microscope to focus.
+Focus as needed by turning the focus screw in the body below the microscope.

 With the microscope focused, view the intersection of the mark and the cut as shown at right.
 Position the microscope as required to align the edge of the cut with any convenient long line of the reticle and begin counting the small gradation until the next layer or the substrate is reached.
-If the result should be less than 2 mils or more than 20 mils, you may wish to use the $10\times$ or $1\times$ tips respectively.
+If the result should be less than 2 mils or more than 20 mils, you may wish to use the 10×10^{-1} or 1×10^{-1} tips respectively.